 What we don’t: Unlined and you can’t customize the fit.

-Most modern climbing slippers (like the Drago and Skwama above) are designed for bolt-clipping and bouldering on steep terrain: they’re super soft, relatively aggressive, and fit snugly with a Velcro closure near the ankle.
+Most modern climbing slippers (like the Drago and Skwama above) are designed for bolt-clipping and bouldering on steep terrain: They're super soft, relatively aggressive, and fit snugly with a Velcro closure near the ankle.
 But the Evolv Rave goes old-school with a fully slip-on construction, flat last, and all-rounder intentions.
 These are Steph Davis’ shoe of choice for Indian Creek splitters (they have a very narrow toe box, which is great for thin cracks).
 And at just $139, they’re also a solid option for those just starting out (whether outdoors or indoors).
 To top it off, the Rave is exceptionally comfortable, quick to get on and off, and will conform to your foot like a glove.

 Compared to Five Ten’s popular Moccasym, Evolv’s slipper is stiffer (read: more support for long routes), and the snug heel offers a more secure fit overall.
-And you'll certainly notice the difference between the Rave's leather upper and the Moccasym's synthetic: leather tends to provide a more secure fit as the shoe forms to your foot's contours over time.
+And you'll certainly notice the difference between the Rave's leather upper and the Moccasym's synthetic: Leather tends to provide a more secure fit, as the shoe conforms to your foot's contours over time.
 But not everyone is a fan of slippers—you can’t customize the fit like you can with a Velcro or lace closure, and some climbers (especially those just getting into crack climbing) will appreciate a bit more padding.
 But for the right user, the Rave is a comfortable, affordable, and versatile choice.
 And if you like the idea of a slipper but want something more aggressive, it’s worth checking out the Scarpa Instinct S or La Sportiva Mantra.

 See the Evolv Rave